 Coach Hanna is in his 8th year with QO.
 Hanna will coach the wide receivers in 2021.
 He spent the past 3 years coaching the outside linebackers for the Cougars.
 He began as the JV defensive coordinator in 2013.
 Hanna spent the 2012 season at Sherwood High School where he coached WR and DB with the JV team.
 Hanna was a player at Sherwood from 2000-2001.
 His 2000 team was a state runner up in the 4A.
 Hanna lives in Olney with his wife, Dawn, and four children, Savannah, Ronan, Blair, and

-Coach Evans is in his fourth year with QO.
-Evans brings 13 years of coaching experience in football and basketball to QO.
-Evans currently serves as the head JV basketball coach and assistant varsity coach at Bishop Ireton High School.
+Coach Evans is in his 7th year with QO.
+Evans brings 16 years of coaching experience in football and basketball to QO.
 He served in the same role at Our lady Good Counsel High School from 2006-2013.
 Evans was varsity assistant football coach at Bullis High School form 2003-2005 serving as defensive coordinator in 2005.Evans is a 1997 graduate of Bullis high school where he was a two sport stand-out in both football and basketball.
 Evans was inducted to Bullis Athletic Hall of Fame in 2005.
 Evans was named the Montgomery County Defensive Player of the Year by the Gazette and was the Player of the Year by The Journal.
 Evans was also selected to play in the Capitol Classic All-Star basketball game.
 Evans went on to play football for the Towson University Tigers where he was elected captain his senior year.
 As a senior he was 1st Team All-Patriot League as a defensive back.
 Evans has two children, Kendall and Xavier.